U.S. and Poland urge tougher checks on foreign influence over 5G networks

 The United States and Poland believe suppliers of 5G network equipment should be rigorously evaluated for foreign government control, a joint declaration signed on Monday said, as Washington pressures allies to exclude China from 5G networks.
-Chinese telecoms giant Huawei Technologies Co Ltd has denied U.S. accusations that its equipment provides back doors for Beijing's intelligence agencies.
+Chinese telecoms giant Huawei Technologies Co Ltd has denied U.S. accusations that its equipment provides back doors for Beijing's intelligence agencies, at a time when the two nations are embroiled in a trade war.

 Huawei has a strong foothold in Poland, a close ally of President Donald Trump's administration, and has featured national soccer hero Robert Lewandowski in its advertising.
-"All countries must ensure only trusted and reliable suppliers participate in networks," said the declaration, signed by U.S. Vice President Michael Pence and Polish Prime Minister Mateusz Morawiecki in Warsaw.
+"All countries must ensure only trusted and reliable suppliers participate in networks," the declaration, signed by U.S. Vice President Michael Pence and Polish Prime Minister Mateusz Morawiecki in Warsaw, said.

 Huawei denies the spying allegations.
 "Polish security services have conducted and are conducting activities in this regard and they detected actions which may be qualified as actions of an espionage character," Polish President Andrzej Duda said during a news conference with Pence.